SK11947/laws/drafting/drafts/border_law.md

 ### Article 38: Expiration of Residency Visa
 Where a Residency Visa regularly expires, the process shall be similar to the expiration of a Temporary Visa, but the former Visa holder shall have 1/3 of an Election term counted from the day of expiration to exit Liberland voluntarily.

-### Article 39: Prolongation and New Application
+### Article 39: Interim Visa
 1) Where:

-   a) the Visa holder has Applied for a prolongation of a Visa or for a new Visa; and
+   a) a visa holder has applied for a new visa; and

-   b) this new Application was made timely, in general at least a month before the expected expiration date of the Applicant's present Visa;
+   b) this new application was made timely manner, at least one month before the expected expiration date of the applicant's present visa;

-the expiration shall be postponed until such a time as the process regarding that Application finishes.
+the expiration shall be postponed until such a time as the process regarding the new application is completed.

-2) Where the Application wasn't made timely, the Visa holder shall exit Liberland as during a regular Visa Expiration; when the new Visa Application is successful, the Residency holder shall be free to return.
-The costs incurred by the exit and the return shall be borne by the Visa holder.
+2) Where the Application was not made in a timely manner, the Visa holder shall exit Liberland as during a regular visa expiration; when the new visa application is successful, the visa holder shall be free to return.
+The costs incurred by the exit and the return shall be borne by the visa holder.

 ## Section 9: Appeals Process
 ### Article 40: Right to Appeal